Alabama State Hornets football

 The Alabama State Hornets are the college football team representing the Alabama State University.
 The Hornets play in NCAA Division I Football Championship Subdivision (FCS) as a member of the Southwestern Athletic Conference (SWAC).

-Hornet Stadium serves as the facility for Alabama State football games and practices.
+ASU Stadium serves as the facility for Alabama State football games and practices.
 The 120-yard field turf playing field provides training to ASU football in all weather conditions.
 In June 2011, construction on the Houston Markham Football Complex was completed.
 The two-story, 30,000-square-foot facility serves as the new home of the football program.